Learn about Texting n

 driving.
 Texting and driving is not

-only against the law in many states now-a-days, but can also easily
+only against the law in 46 states, but can also easily

 turn a harmless drive into a nightmare.
 Just think about it,